solidi/writing/48-how-to-make-it-to-the-frontpage-of-hacker-news.md

 **Learning***: Most people leave their managers.
 However, I forgot one poignant fact.
 As it is for me, leaving a job was about money.*

-I don't know anyone in my circle  who accomplished a Hacker News placement, so there isn't a place to compare notes.
+Friends in my circle have yet to accomplish a Hacker News placement, so there isn’t a peer available to compare notes.
 But I know people who fear speaking into the void.
 I was shy too, until I realized time was short, and there was so much to say.
 Not being able to say it in person well is the perfect reason to write.

 ```
 **Possible shortcuts to reach the top:**